LightningDev/music-data-site/README.md

 - Display top 25 artists.
 - Show a list of albums per artist.
 - Display song lyrics, handling special characters like '\n' for a better user experience.
-- Responsive design with a beautiful UI inspired by Apple Music.
+- Responsive design with a modern UI.

 ## Prerequisites